Assorted symbols in Chinese art and history

 • Two vessels (宗彝 zōng yí) - represent loyalty, ancestor veneration and filial piety.
 One cup is decorated with a tiger (strength) the other with a monkey (cleverness).

 • Water plants ( zǎo) - represent purity and water.
-Some such plants are considered the plants of immortality.
+Some such plants are considered as giving immortality.

 • Grain ( fěn mǐ) - represent food and fire, and is often in the form of millet.
 Reminds the emperor of his duty to feed the people.